michhar/maskrcnn-python-app/README.md

 ## Running the sample

+> Note: If on NVIDIA GPU with CUDA, you can change `tensorflow` to `tensorflow-gpu` in the `requirements.txt` and `setup.py` to take advantage of GPU acceleration.

 A sample desktop application is also provided in the `sample` directory.

 Currently it supports the following combination: [Python 3](https://www.python.org/downloads/) + [wxPython 4+](https://pypi.python.org/pypi/wxPython)